 Average is not always typical

-The total amount of wealth owned via SMSFs is over $500 billion ($520.46 billion) – just under a third (31.2%) of all money invested via superannuation funds!
+According to the ATO, the total amount of wealth owned via SMSFs is nearly $550 billion ($546.92 billion) – just under a third of all money invested via superannuation funds!

 The average fund balance however doesn’t necessarily represent a typical SMSF.
 Here’s a few interesting statistics: